-Programs 3 (Formerly Ed 546) A course dealing with the responsibilities for setting up and directing a school reading program.
+(Formerly Ed 546) A course dealing with the responsibilities for setting up and directing a school reading program.
 Attention will be given to aspects of programs and approaches to reading instruction at various grade levels.
 Program evaluation, staff development, and societal problems that affect reading development will be discussed.

-ERDG 526.
 Reading Practicum

 (Formerly Ed 549; prerequisite, ERDG 511 or consent of instructor) A practicum designed to provide supervised tutorial experiences.
 The student will diagnose a disabled elementary school reader and a disabled secondary school reader and provide tutorial instruction designed to ameliorate the disabled reader's problems.
 For each disabled reader tutored, the student will write a report containing the results of the diagnosis, remediation, progress, and recommendations.
+ERDG 531.

-Children's and Adolescent Literature 3 (Formerly Ed 563) A course designed to acquaint students with literature written for children and adolescents.
+Children's and Adolescent Literature Worldwide

+(Formerly Ed 563) A course designed to acquaint students with literature from the United States and abroad that is written for children and adolescents.
 Children and adolescents' literary needs and interests will be emphasized.